Connect

 Mindful eating is a skill that takes practice, but there are some things we can do to start incorporating it into our daily lives.

-When I presented my lesson, I had the audience identify situations where they are most likely to eat mindlessly.
+When I presented my lesson, I asked the audience to identify situations where they are most likely to eat mindlessly.
 Common answers were: at work, at family gatherings, when watching TV, while cooking, at restaurants, and while on the phone.
 The situations will be different for everyone, but becoming aware of when you tend to engage in the behavior will help you notice it in the moment and remember to be more mindful when the situation arises.

 • Mix it up!
 If you’re bored with the foods you’re eating or having the same meal over and over again, it’s a lot easier to fall into autopilot and forget to give your food a second thought.